-Provide details of any potential impacts to the topography or geomorphology associated with the project and proposed mitigation measures, including:

-- a discussion of the project in the context of major topographic features and any measures taken to avoid or minimise impact to such, if required - the objectives to be used for the project in any re-contouring or consolidation, rehabilitation, landscaping, and fencing.

-Identify the possible soil erosion rate for all permanent and temporary landforms and describe the techniques used to manage the impact.
-Include an assessment of likely erosion effects, especially those resulting from removing vegetation, and constructing retaining walls both on-site and off-site for all disturbed areas.

-Identify all soil types and outline the erosion potential (both wind and water) and erosion management techniques to be used.
-Provide details of an erosion-monitoring program (including rehabilitation measures for erosion problems identified during construction), and detail acceptable mitigation strategies.

-Summarise methods proposed to prevent or control erosion with regard to:

-- the Soil Erosion and Sediment Control-Engineering Guidelines for Queensland Construction Sites (Institution of Engineers Australia 1996), or other similar Guidelines - Urban Stormwater Quality Planning Guidelines 2010 (Department of Environment and Resource Management 2010) - preventing soil loss in order to maintain land capability/suitability - · preventing degradation of local waterways.
+- 5.20 Provide details of any potential impacts to the topography or geomorphology associated with the project and proposed mitigation measures, including: - a discussion of the project in the context of major topographic features and any measures taken to avoid or minimise impact to such, if required - the objectives to be used for the project in any re-contouring or consolidation, rehabilitation, landscaping, and fencing. - 5.21 Identify the possible soil erosion rate for all permanent and temporary landforms and describe the techniques used to manage the impact.
+Include an assessment of likely erosion effects, especially those resulting from removing vegetation, and constructing retaining walls both on-site and off-site for all disturbed areas. - 5.22 Identify all soil types and outline the erosion potential (both wind and water) and erosion management techniques to be used.
+Provide details of an erosion-monitoring program (including rehabilitation measures for erosion problems identified during construction), and detail acceptable mitigation strategies. - 5.23 Summarise methods proposed to prevent or control erosion with regard to: - the Soil Erosion and Sediment Control-Engineering Guidelines for Queensland Construction Sites (Institution of Engineers Australia 1996), or other similar Guidelines - Urban Stormwater Quality Planning Guidelines 2010 (Department of Environment and Heritage Protection 2010) - preventing soil loss in order to maintain land capability/suitability - preventing degradation of local waterways.

-5.2.3.
 Land contamination

-Include:
+5.24 Include:

-- mapping of any areas listed on the Environmental Management Register or Contaminated Land Register under the EP Act - identification of any potentially contaminated sites not on the registers whether or not remediation is required - a description of the nature and extent of contamination at each site.
+- mapping of any areas listed on the Environmental Management Register or Contaminated Land Register under the EP Act - identification of any potentially contaminated sites not on the registers whether or not remediation is required a description of the nature and extent of contamination at each site.

-Discuss the management of any contaminated land and potential for contamination from construction, commissioning and operation, in accordance with the Draft Guidelines for the Assessment and Management of Contaminated Land in Queensland (Department of Environment 1998) and the National Environment Protection (Assessment of Site Contamination) Measure 1999 (Cwlth).

-Describe strategies and methods to be used to prevent and manage any land contamination resulting from the project, including the management of any acid generation or management of chemicals and fuels to prevent spills or leaks.

-State any intentions concerning the classification of land contamination after project completion.
+- 5.25 Discuss the management of any contaminated land and potential for contamination from construction, commissioning and operation, in accordance with the Draft Guidelines for the Assessment and Management of Contaminated Land in Queensland (Department of Environment 1998) or the State Planning Policy Guideline: State interest emissions and hazardous activities, Guidance on contaminated Land (Department of State Development, Infrastructure and Planning 2013a) and the National Environment Protection (Assessment of Site Contamination) Measure 1999 (Cwlth). - 5.26 Describe strategies and methods to be used to prevent and manage any land contamination resulting from the project, including the management of any acid generation or management of chemicals and fuels to prevent spills or leaks. - 5.27 State any intentions concerning the classification of land contamination after project completion.

-5.2.4.
 Land use and tenure